ngs-mstb/micgent/README.md

 ### Multi-user Galaxy instance

 In the commands above, the environment variable `-e GALAXY_CONFIG_SINGLE_USER=admin_ge@ngs-mstb.nowhere` instructs Galaxy to starts in a single-user mode and automatically login the default Galaxy administrator account.
 Although you can use Galaxy UI in an anonymous session without logging in, you will not get any persistence of your work history if your restart the container or even close the browser window.
 This is why we used the automatic login above.
-However, this is only acceptable if your Galaxy container is executed on an isolated host and not shared between several user.
+However, this is only acceptable if your Galaxy container is executed on an isolated host and not shared between several users.
 If you want to use it in a shared environment, you should at least protect the Galaxy admin access by overriding the default values of several access keys:

 ```